 - Supports short trades: If an investor is of the opinion that particular security may decrease in value, he may prefer a short position (Sell the stock by borrowing it) or may even buy a put option if he feels the security may go down in value.
 Hence it is this bearish view that facilitates and supports short trades.

 - Facilitates Efficiency in Market: By enabling investors to go short on an index or a particular security or instrument the stock market, it facilitates efficiency in the market as the numerous short trades push down the stock price, which may converge towards its intrinsic value if it is considered, to go down as the case may be.

-- Enables Profit-Making: When an investor or hedge fund manager spots a new opportunity that is likely to have the underlying go down in value, it is the bearish view that goes on to facilitate profit-making and capitalization on such opportunities.
+- Enables Profit-Making: When an investor or hedge fund manager spots a new opportunity that is likely to have the underlying go down in value, that goes on to facilitate profit-making and capitalization on such opportunities.
 Ex: Before the stock market crash of 2007, many hedge fund managers happened to go short on the housing market and mortgage-backed securities, fearing a dip in value.
 It is this bearish view that helped them form an opinion, and it is they who did stand to gain in the event of the housing market catastrophic collapse.

 - Facilitates Dollar-Cost Averaging: An investor who has a bearish view may continue Systematic Investment Plans (SIPs) into mutual fund knowing that stock market corrections would enable dollar-cost averaging of investments and thus would not fear bear markets